-Gavin Mansfield QC is Head of Littleton Chambers.
+Gavin Mansfield KC is Head of Littleton Chambers.

 Gavin specialises in employment, partnership and related areas of commercial law.
 He has a particular expertise in business protection disputes and has acted in many complex team move cases.

 Selwyn is a leading Employment Silk.
 The directories refer to his “superb advocacy” and his ability to “make highly complex arguments sound like common sense“.

 David is recognised as one of the Country’s leading silks in commercial litigation and employment law.
 He has appeared in many leading authorities.